 In an article published last year, the Node.js Foundation had asked developers how they use Node.js.
-The article published the result of the survey: Node JS was taking over the world of enterprise Applications by storm and is rapidly outperforming platforms such as Java, which has got to do with certain factors.
-Let us see why Node JS can be just perfect for Enterprise applications:
+The article published the result of the survey: Node JS was taking over the world of enterprise applications development by storm and is rapidly outperforming platforms such as Java, which has got to do with certain factors.
+Let us see why Node js for Enterprise applications development:

 Human evolution is all about disruption and building innovative tools and platforms that help in the development of more complex platforms and tools.
 Think about how an enterprise application developer would have evolved.